 Keeping Your Money Safe Online

 While digital payments offer incredible convenience, ensuring the security of your transactions and personal information is paramount.
-You are the first line of defense against potential threats.
+You are the first line of defence against potential threats.
 By adopting a few simple yet effective practices, you can significantly reduce your risk and enjoy peace of mind.

 Start by using strong, unique passwords for all your payment apps and online banking accounts.
 Never share your UPI PIN, OTP (One-Time Password), or account passwords with anyone, even if they claim to be from your bank or a service provider.
 Regularly update your app to ensure you have the latest security patches.